Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ## Preparing your system

-In order to run Diaspora, you will need to download the following dependencies (specific instructions follow):
+In order to run Diaspora, you will need to install the following dependencies (specific instructions follow):

 - Build Tools - Packages needed to compile the components that follow.
 - [Ruby](http://www.ruby-lang.org) - The Ruby programming language.
-(We're using **1.8.7**.
-It comes preinstalled on Mac OS X.)
+(We're developing mostly on **1.8.7**, but we also support **1.9.2**.
+Ruby 1.8.7 comes preinstalled on Mac OS X.)
 - [MySQL](http://www.mysql.com) - Backend storage engine.
 - [OpenSSL](http://www.openssl.org/) - An encryption library.
 (It comes preinstalled on Mac OS X and Ubuntu.)
-- [ImageMagick](http://www.imagemagick.org/) - An Image processing library we use to resize uploaded photos.
+- [ImageMagick](http://www.imagemagick.org/) - An image processing library we use to resize uploaded photos.
-- [Git](http://git-scm.com/) - A version control system, which you will need to download the Diaspora source code.
+- [Git](http://git-scm.com/) - A version control system, which you will need to download the Diaspora source code from github.
-- Redis - Persistent key-value database that we use for background job processing.
+- [Redis](http://redis.io/) - A persistent key-value store that we use via [resque](https://github.com/defunkt/resque) for background job processing.

-After you have Ruby installed on your system, there are a few Ruby-specific packages you'll need to install:
+After you have Ruby installed on your system, you also need:

 - [RubyGems](http://rubygems.org/) - A package manager for Ruby code that we use to download libraries ("gems") that Diaspora uses.
 - [Bundler](http://gembundler.com/) - A gem management tool for Ruby projects.